Skip to content

 What is the difference between a physical therapist and a physical therapist assistant?

 PTs are mainly concerned with diagnosing patients and developing a rehabilitation program tailored to the patient’s prognosis.
 PTAs focus more on preparing patients to be diagnosed and assisting in executing the rehabilitation plan.
-Becoming a PT requires an advanced degree, such as a Doctor of Physical Therapy (DPT), which typically requires three years of schooling after a bachelor’s degree.
+Becoming a PT requires an advanced degree, such as a Doctor of Physical Therapy (DPT).
+This typically takes three years of schooling after earning a bachelor’s degree.

 What type of student does well in the PTA program?

-We have a wide range of students entering our program, from recent high school graduates to those working as rehabilitation aides and technicians.
+Our program welcomes a diverse range of students, from recent high school graduates to those working as rehabilitation aides.
 Many of our students already have bachelor’s degrees in kinesiology or exercise science.

 Learn more about the Physical Therapist Assistant Program at ECC!